 Yes, you can.
 In fact, I wrote an entire blog post about cooking frozen meat in a pressure cooker so, if you’re worried, make sure to check it out.

-Also, while I use water for this recipe, you can always choose a different type of liquid like chicken broth.
+If you want to diversify and get a richer taste, you can always choose a different type of liquid like chicken stock, beef stock or chicken broth.

 How Do I Know If The Chicken Is Cooked?

 Chicken meat, especially breast, requires special attention.
 It’s easy to overcook and dry it to the point where the fibers harden and get chewy, but it’s also easy to undercook it (which can be a health hazard).

 So, to know if the meat is truly ready for consumption, it helps to have a meat thermometer.
 When you open the lid of the Instant Pot, check the internal temperature of the meat and see it reached 165+ degrees (the temperature that makes chicken meat safe to eat).

 If it’s lower, just put the lid back on and add a few extra minutes to the cooking process.
 Just make sure you don’t overdo it, to avoid drying the meat.

 In addition, you should adapt the cooking time to the average size of the pieces.
 If you’re working with large pieces, it’s best to add a few extra minutes when you set the time for the high-pressure cycle.

 For this recipe, I used medium-sized chicken breasts (around 6 ounces each) but if yours is bigger, add between 2 and 3 minutes to the process.

 What if my Instant Pot doesn’t have a special program for chicken?